1BR: Plot

 Sarah unwillingly undergoes a torturous initiation process that every resident before her also had to endure.
 Once it is over, she is given a copy of The Power of Community and she is told to read and study the book.
 Sarah is also given a few other tasks to perform in order to contribute to the cult, such as marrying Lester, carrying out surveillance of the members via CCTV footage, and cooking for the children.
 Initially resistant to the cult, Sarah is slowly brainwashed into accepting and joining it as they promise her a sense of belonging and purpose.
 Eventually, Sarah is branded with the cult's logo after taking a lie detector test that shows she has truly become sincere about wanting to be in the cult.

 Some time later, the cult reopens its doors to find a new member under a guise of an open house seeking a new resident.
 Sarah discovers that Lisa has come to the open house.
 She is shocked when she learns that Jerry has chosen Lisa as the next member and she warns Jerry that the strong-minded Lisa will be hard to convert.
 During Lisa's forced initiation process, Sarah reveals herself to Lisa and tells her that joining the cult will change her life for the better.
 Lisa, however, manages to get Sarah back to sanity and Sarah realizes she has to escape the cult.
 They attempt an escape together, but Lisa is shot dead by Jerry in the process.

 Sarah grabs Jerry's gun from him and she proceeds to kill Jerry and Brian who try to stop her from escaping.
 Sarah escapes the apartment complex and runs happily into the streets thinking she is free.
 Once outside, she realizes that all the houses on the surrounding property belong to CDE residences (abbreviation of Charles D. Ellerby, the founding father of the cult) and the logo for CDE residences is the same as that for the cult.
 An alarm sounds for all of the buildings and she realizes that she will be hunted by the cult members.
 Sarah runs down the street, determined to escape.

 Production

-During the early stages of production, the film's offices were victim of the Skirball Fire in 2017, and were forced to use producer Alok Mishra's home in the San Fernando Valley as the base of operations during filming.
+During the early stages of production, the film's offices were victim of the Skirball Fire in 2017, and were forced to use producer Alok Mishra's home in View Park-Windsor Hills as the base of operations during filming.
 The outside exteriors of the apartments were used on-location in Los Angeles, with the indoor scenes being shot on a soundstage.